sabertazimi/awesome-notes/computerScience/architecture/archBasicNotes.md

 all on the one processor core.
 An SMT processor uses just one physical processor core to present two or more logical processors to the system.
-Seperate units include the program counter, the architecturally-visible registers, the memory mappings held in the TLB, shared units include the decoders and dispatch logic, the functional units, and the caches.
+Separate units include the program counter, the architecturally-visible registers, the memory mappings held in the TLB, shared units include the decoders and dispatch logic, the functional units, and the caches.